You are currently viewing 3b. Breathing Techniques for Fear and Anxiety | Calm Your Breath

 Or, to give it its full official name: Diaphragmatic Breathing.

-Hands up who relates – know I do.
+Hands up who relates, I know I do.
 Jokes aside, I feel this breathing technique is something we all deserve to know about, as you may remember, we briefly touched on this in the previous post.
 (In case you missed it here’s the link. 🌿→ Breathing As It Was Meant to Be).
 As promised, let’s have a closer look at what this technique actually is:

 What is it:

 Belly breathing is a simple but powerful technique that encourages full, deep breaths by engaging the diaphragm.
-Instead of the chest rising and falling, the belly gently expands on the inhale and softens on the exhale — creating a calm, steady rhythm.
+Instead of the chest rising and falling, the belly slowly expands on the inhale and settles on the exhale, creating a calm, steady rhythm.

 How to do it: